On this page:

 SPD Protection Device Ratings for UK Main Switchboards: A Practical Guide

-Based on extensive research of UK standards, manufacturer specifications, and industry practices, here are practical “rule of thumb” protection device ratings for Type 1 and Type 2 surge protection devices (SPDs) in main switchboards.
+Based on extensive research of UK standards, manufacturer specifications, and industry practices, here are practical “rule of thumb” protection device ratings for Type 1, Type 2 and Type 1+2 surge protection devices (SPDs) in main switchboards.

 Executive Summary

-For Type 1 SPDs (installed at the origin/main distribution board), typical thermal-magnetic MCCB protection ratings range from 63A to 200A depending on switchboard size, representing approximately 15-25% of the switchboard rating[1] [2].
+or Type 1 and Type 1+2 combined SPDs at service entrance installations, backup protection ratings typically range from 63A to 250A depending on switchboard size and Lightning Protection Level (LPL), representing approximately 15-25% of the switchboard rating[1] [2].
 For Type 2 SPDs, protection ratings are generally lower, ranging from 32A to 100A[1] [3].

 Key Considerations for Type 1 SPDs